Tips for Measuring Software Developer Productivity

 Moreover, it's hard for startups to build and deploy modern tools and evaluate productivity metrics because of limited resources.
 This makes it quite hard for businesses to measure developer productivity in their early stages.

-Micromanaging Can Lead to Angst With Development Teams
+A Micromanaging Boss Can Lead to Resentment

 To overcome this issue, companies need to establish tech leadership consisting of highly qualified tech experts and provide more autonomy to the development teams.